openMVG/openMVG/docs/sphinx/rst/openMVG/image/image.rst

 * a 8-bit gray image: ``Image<unsigned char>``
 * a 32-bit gray image: ``Image<double>``

-Multiple channel image: (In order to ease usage for color images some types are already available to handle RGB and RGBA images)
+Multiple channels image: (In order to ease usage for color images some types are already available to handle RGB and RGBA images)

 * a 8-bit RGB image: ``Image<RGBColor> <=> Image<Rgb<unsigned char> >``
 * a 8-bit RGBA image: ``Image<RGBAColor> <=> Image<Rgba<unsigned char> >``